myousefnezhad/easyfmri/README.md

 pip install tensorflow
 ```

-For GPU Vesion: You must install [CUDA](https://developer.nvidia.com/cuda-toolkit) and [CUDNN](https://developer.nvidia.com/cudnn).
+For GPU Vesion: You must install [CUDA](https://developer.nvidia.com/cuda-toolkit) and [CuDNN](https://developer.nvidia.com/cudnn).
 Then, you can install [Tensorflow](https://www.tensorflow.org/install/)

 Note: By employing `CUDA 9.0`, `CUDNN 7.0` and `Ubuntu 16.04.x`, you can use following command to install tensorflow:

 ```
 pip install tensorflow-gpu
 ```

--- Set environment variables (see example at the end)

 #### STEP C) Install FSL 5.0.10 or above